SuperCh-SE-NCSU/Project2_badsmell/README.md

 ('mean:', 53007.370786516854)
 ('std_dev:', 197722.12811823591)
 ...
-15. Issue interval time is normal this time
+15. Issue duration time is normal this time
-16. Issue interval time is normal this time
+16. Issue duration time is normal this time
-17. Issue interval time is normal this time
+17. Issue duration time is normal this time
-18. Issue interval time is normal this time
+18. Issue duration time is normal this time
-19. Issue interval time is normal this time
+19. Issue duration time is normal this time
-20. Badsmell: Too long time interval between this issue and the last.
+20. Badsmell: Too long time duration between this issue and the last.
-21. Badsmell: Too little time interval between this issue and the last.
+21. Badsmell: Too little time duration between this issue and the last.
-22. Issue interval time is normal this time
+22. Issue duration time is normal this time
-23. Issue interval time is normal this time
+23. Issue duration time is normal this time
-24. Issue interval time is normal this time
+24. Issue duration time is normal this time
-25. Issue interval time is normal this time
+25. Issue duration time is normal this time
 ...
-35. Issue interval time is normal this time
+35. Issue duration time is normal this time
-36. Issue interval time is normal this time
+36. Issue duration time is normal this time
-37. Issue interval time is normal this time
+37. Issue duration time is normal this time
-38. Issue interval time is normal this time
+38. Issue duration time is normal this time
-39. Badsmell: Too long time interval between this issue and the last.
+39. Badsmell: Too long time duration between this issue and the last.
-40. Issue interval time is normal this time
+40. Issue duration time is normal this time
-41. Issue interval time is normal this time
+41. Issue duration time is normal this time
-42. Issue interval time is normal this time
+42. Issue duration time is normal this time
-43. Issue interval time is normal this time
+43. Issue duration time is normal this time
-44. Issue interval time is normal this time
+44. Issue duration time is normal this time
-45. Issue interval time is normal this time
+45. Issue duration time is normal this time
 ...
 ```